REDUCING BARRIERS TO EMPLOYMENT & ADVANCEMENT

 Our community saw the following results in 2024-25:

-- Over 7,600 people were served by Reducing Barriers to Employment & Advancement programs.
+- We supported over 7,600 people who were served by Reducing Barriers to Employment & Advancement programs.

 - Supporting people with disabilities.